Laptop Tips

 5. Uninstall and Install Your Wi-Fi Drivers

-The problem can be with Wi-Fi drivers too which get outdated and need to be reinstalled.
-Here is how you can do it in the easiest way:
+The problem could also be with the Wi-Fi drivers, which are outdated and need to be reinstalled.
+Here’s how to do it:

-2).
-Now double click on Network Adapters and a list will open up, right-click on the Wi-Fi driver and click uninstall.
+2. Now, double-click on Network Adapters, and a list will open.
+Right-click the Wi-Fi driver, and then click Uninstall.

-3).
-Then restart your laptop and see if your laptop connects with Wi-Fi.
+3. Then restart your laptop and check if it is connected to Wi-Fi.

-Sometimes you do not need to install a Wi-Fi driver manually, so check if your laptop connects after you have uninstalled and restarted it.
+Sometimes, you don’t need to install Wi-Fi drivers manually, so check if your laptop is connected after uninstalling and restarting it.

 6. Renew Your IP Address

-If the problem persists even when you have tried all the above fixes, then your IP address might not be supporting a Wi-Fi connection.
-In order to solve this issue by changing an IP address, you need to do the following:
+If the problem persists after trying all of the above fixes, your IP address may not support Wi-Fi connections.
+To resolve this issue by changing the IP address, you need to do the following:

 cmd